 - An ability to meet strict delivery timeframes and best practice guidelines, with a plain English approach

 - An understanding of the priorities of key stakeholders including the machinery of government.
-Previous clients include the Department of Labour, Ministry of Social Development, Ministry of Education, Education New Zealand, New Zealand Police and the Office of Ethnic Affairs.
+Previous clients include the Department of Labour, Ministry of Social Development, Ministry of Education, Education New Zealand, New Zealand Police and the Office of Ethnic Communities.